aiven/devportal/docs/products/kafka/concepts/kafka-rest-authorization.rst

 Apache Kafka® REST proxy authorization
 ======================================

-The Kafka REST authorization feature when enabled in :doc:`Karapace Kafka REST <../karapace/getting-started>` allows delegating of user authentication and authorization to Kafka.
-The Kafka ACL is used to define the authorization rules.
+The Apache Kafka® REST proxy authorization, when :doc:`enabled <../karapace/getting-started>` on your Aiven for Apache Kafka® service, allows the delegation of user authentication and authorization to Kafka.
+Apache Kafka® REST proxy authorization uses the authorization rules defined in :doc:`Apache Kafka® ACLs </docs/products/kafka/concepts/acl>`.

-For information on Kafka REST authorization for Aiven for Apache Kafka® services, see :doc:`Karapace Kafka REST authorization <../karapace/concepts/kafka-rest-authorization>`.
+For information on Apache Kafka® REST proxy authorization for Aiven for Apache Kafka® services, see :doc:`Apache Kafka® REST proxy authorization <../karapace/concepts/kafka-rest-proxy-authorization>`.